Accounting · Charlottetown

 The fix: accounting built for Charlottetown, not rented

 You go custom when you need to manage seasonal money, not just record it.
 A Charlottetown accounting build handles deferred revenue from prepaid bookings correctly, projects the off-season cash runway so you know how lean it gets, and reports profitability by line so you can see what the summer really earned.
-It integrates with your POS (Point of Sale) system, booking software, and an ERP (Enterprise Resource Planning) or business intelligence dashboard so your numbers are live and your off-season planning rests on a model of the actual seasonal cycle, not a flat monthly average.
+It integrates with your POS (Point of Sale) system, booking software, and an ERP (Enterprise Resource Planning) or business intelligence (BI) dashboard so your numbers are live and your off-season planning rests on a model of the actual seasonal cycle, not a flat monthly average.

 The capability list that earns its budget